CERTIFICATE IN HISTORIC PRESERVATION STUDIES – UNDERGRADUATE

 - An appreciation of how historic preservation relates to their major academic program of study.

 The program is open to all undergraduate and post-baccalaureate students at the University of Georgia.
-The undergraduate Certificate in Historic Preservation requires a minimum of 18 semester credit hours, including a 3-hour required course and at least 15 hours of approved elective courses.
+The undergraduate Certificate in Historic Preservation requires a minimum of 15 semester credit hours, including a 3-hour required course and at least 12 hours of approved elective courses.
 All applicants must submit a formal application to the program, which may be obtained here.
-The application also has a list of all accepted elective courses.
+The application also has a list of accepted elective courses.
+Other preservation-related courses may be approved by the program coordinator.